marerem/The_Best_CPU_optimizer/README.md

 # The Best CPU optimizer

 This readme provides an overview of the performance of various optimizers when training a simple neural network model on the FashionMNIST dataset for 10 epochs using only CPU resources.
-The model consists of two fully connected layers, and we evaluate different optimizers with two different initial learning rates, discarding those with an initial accuracy below 82% and an average accuracy below 86.7% over the 10 epochs.
+The model consists of two fully connected layers, and we evaluate different optimizers with two different initial learning rates[0.01, 0.001], discarding those with an initial accuracy below 82% and an average accuracy below 86.7% over the 10 epochs.
 The optimizers that meet these criteria are then presented for you to choose based on your specific needs.

 ## Dataset and Model